Flinsch/flangee77/docs/code-style-guide.md

 - (Nearly) always break before braces.
 - Exception: namespaces.
 Place the opening curly bracket on the same line here.
-- Also use the same-line style for lambda function definitions.
+- Also use the same-line style for initializer lists and lambda function definitions.
 - Don't indent braces themselves.

 ---